Judas was famously paid 30 pieces of silver to betray Jesus. But Mark and Matthew seem to differ over when he was paid. This is Mark 14:10-11:

 But I think neither of these is too likely - the natural readings of both texts are clear enough.

 Matthew, of course, based his gospel on Mark's.
 Why change this bit?
 The answer becomes clear when we get to Matthew 27:3, at which point Judas returns the silver to the elders.
 Obviously, to make this work Matthew has to have Judas paid before this point, hence the alteration.
+I think such deliberate edits should worry any inerrantist.

 It's been pointed out to me that the ESV's translation of Matthew 26 is slightly non-literal, and a more literal translation would look like this: